templeside/cs639_vision_detection/README.md

 <br>

 The R-CNN is extracting the features based on a pre-trained convolutional neural network and classify the regional proposal to either the background or one of the object classes.
 With the R-CNN, we can detect the object fast.
 The RPN implements the terminology of neural network with attention to tell the object detection (Fast R-CNN) where to look.
 The Regional Proposal Network(RPN) module is responsible for generating region proposals to detect.
-It applies the concept of attention in neural networks, so it guides the Fast R-CNN detection module to where to look for objects in the image.
+It applies the concept of attention in neural networks and it guides the Fast R-CNN detection module to where to look for objects in the image.
 Fast R-CNN detector filters out the pre-computed image features to filter out the object candidates.
 Both modules Regional Proposal Network and Fast R-CNN detector find the featured region first and drop the less probability scores on the region.

-### 2. Prediction Models
+### 2. Prediction

-Using instances from object detection, we generated the Human Object Interaction hypothesis to compute action prediction scores
+Using instances from object detection, we generated the human object interaction hypothesis to compute action prediction scores.

-For human/object stream to detect human/object cues, we extracted the instance-level appearance feature for a person/object and contextual features based on the attentional map.
-And then we concatenated and pass it through two connected layers to produce the action scores
+For human/object stream to detect its cues, we extracted the instance-level appearance feature for a person/object and contextual features based on the attentional map.
+And then we concatenated and pass it through two connected layers to produce the action scores.

 For pairwise stream, we took the union of two boxes and construct a binary image with two channels.
 And then, we extracted spatial features from this two-channel binary image by using CNN.
 Finally, to differentiate similar action prediction such as riding and walking a bicycle, we concatenated the spatial feature with human appearance feature.
 <br>

 ### 3. Score Confidence

 The Score Confidence is the calculation based on the correlation with the streams:
-1. Score based on human/object appearance and contextual features. (iCAN module)
+1. Score based on human/object appearance and contextual features (iCAN module)
-2. Score based on the spatial relationship of human-object.
-(Spatial Configuration)
+2. Score based on the spatial relationship of human-object (Spatial Configuration)
-3. The final prediction is calculated by combining the interaction prediction calculated from each stream.
+3. The final prediction is calculated by combining the interaction prediction calculated from each stream

 This inference can be implemented as an expression as follows: